Les Innocents (film): Plot

-Jeanne's first lead in finding her brother is the struggling orchestra conductor Klotz, a bisexual older man who is infatuated with Saïd.
-Saïd treats Klotz very badly, but Klotz lust after the handsome and cocky Saïd.
-When Jeanne visits Klotz's luxurious beach-side villa, she meets Klot'z son Stéphane, who is recovering from a coma, and Stéphane's overbearing mother, Myrian.
-Stéphane is immediately attracted to Jeanne and takes her in his motorcycle to the auditorium where his father is rehearsing with his orchestra.
+Jeanne's first lead in finding her brother is Klotz, who is infatuated with Saïd.
+Saïd treats Klotz poorly, but Klotz lusts after the handsome and cocky Saïd.
+When Jeanne visits Klotz's luxurious beach-side villa, she meets his son Stéphane, who is recovering from a coma, and Stéphane's overbearing mother, Myrian.
+Stéphane is immediately attracted to Jeanne and takes her on his motorcycle to the auditorium where his father is rehearsing with his orchestra.

 When Jeanne finds Alain, she moves into the modest hotel he shares with Saïd, which is run by a repatriated Pied-Noir from Algeria.
 At the same time Jeanne starts a relationship with Stéphane, but there is a secret link between Stéphane and Saïd.
-Saïd takes Jeanne to see a burns victim and reveals to her that Stéphane had once been part of a far right racist gang which had set fire to an immigrant hostel, and was later stabbed by Saïd in revenge.
+Saïd takes Jeanne to see a burns victim and reveals to her that Stéphane had once been part of a far-right racist gang which had set fire to an immigrant hostel, and was later stabbed by Saïd in revenge.

 During a brief stay in Algeria, Saïd telephones Stéphane to tell him of the night he has spent with Jeanne, which motivates Stéphane to denounce Saïd to the racist gang.
-However, Stéphane catches up with Saïd and warns him not to go back to the hotel.
+However, Stéphane catches up with Saïd and warns him to not return to the hotel.
 Saïd, however, drags Stéphane with him and they are both shot dead.
 The film ends with Jeanne staring at the two bodies.